 =SUM(E3:G3)

 Using the SUM function to add values in non-adjacent cells allows you to sum up specific numbers scattered across your spreadsheet.
 Instead of summing a continuous range, you can select individual cells or ranges by separating them with commas.
+You can also apply this method when your data spans multiple columns and you want to add only certain values selectively.

 Let’s say we want to total the sales of Apple items during the summer.
 We can select only the cells with sales data for iPhones, AirPods, and Apple Watches: